solid-contrib/solid-rest/README.md

   /*
     add browserFS configs here
-    if all you need is LocalStorage, it is included by default and you can skip this step
+    if all you need is LocalStorage, it is included by default and you call initBackends() with no arguments
   */
   fs = await solid.rest.storage("bfs").initBackends({
       '/HTML5FS'   : { fs: "HTML5FS"  , options:{size:5} },